 - A differentiated curriculum ensures that all children in the class have their learning needs met.
 The class teacher will plan activities for your child to work in a small group to meet their learning objective.

-- If appropriate, your child may have sessions on a 1:1 basis with the SEN TA or a specialist teacher.
+- If appropriate, your child may have sessions on a 1:1 basis with a Teaching Assistant or Teacher.

 - Your child may need to use ICT programs on iPAds and computers, and other forms of technology to support their participation in lessons.

-- We plan interventions to enable children to meet their targets (Wave 3 Maths, Structured Spelling Programme, Manga High Maths)
+- We plan a range of interventions tailored to their needs to enable children to meet their targets

 - As a school, we use topic based learning which ensures that children develop skills through first hand purposeful learning opportunities.
 Our curriculum has been planned to inspire pupils, enabling them to make links in their learning.